zellwk/zellwk.com/src/posts/2020-12-23-moonlander.md

   <img src="/images/2020/moonlander/qwerty-arrow.png" alt="Possible placement of arrow keys on a QWERTY keyboard. ">
 </figure>

-Unfortunately, I can't do this because has a Z key in the / location.
+Unfortunately, I can't do this because the Z key is in the / location.
 After much deliberation, I chose to put the arrow keys on a second layer.
 I then access this layer by changing the keyboards.

 <figure role="figure">
   <img src="/images/2020/moonlander/arrow.png" alt="My arrow placement on the Nav layer.">